XVI World Winter Service and Road Resilience Congress

 - 7-11 February 2022: XVI World Winter Service and Road Resilience Congress (Calgary 2022)

 PIARC Prizes 2022

-Prizes will be awarded to the best papers among individual contributions as a result of the call for papers.
+Prizes will be awarded by an international jury to the best papers among individual contributions as a result of the call for papers.
 More information will be released on the Congress website later.

 Contact firstname.lastname@example.org for more information.

 The 2022 Congress will be structured around two themes: Winter service and Resilience.

 During extreme winter events, standard response plans may no longer be valid.
 These events can have significant consequences for society.
 In many countries there are roads in areas with extreme conditions such as mountain passes requiring convoys, roads in open areas exposed to snow drift and roads vulnerable to avalanches.
 But extreme weather conditions can also happen anywhere; examples include heavy snowfall, freezing rain, extreme cold, fast changing weather conditions, fast increasing temperature and melting snow which can cause landslides or flooding.

 How can road agencies cope with these challenges and plan to act accordingly emergency situations regarding:

 Winter service is dominated by climate and local weather events.
 How will climate change affect winter conditions and how will it affect winter services?
 How can winter service organizations respond considering a benefit/cost analysis?
 What are appropriate planning periods and opportunities for technology development, new or updated strategies, and quality control of performance necessary to respond to climate change?
 Papers might include:

 - Methodological approach to climate change and how to simulate its evolution